Welcome to the International Planning Competition 2023: Probabilistic and Reinforcement Learning Track

 A record number of groups have registered, we are expecting an amazing competition.

 All competitors must submit a (maximum) 2 page abstract + unlimited references, describing their method.
-The competitors must also submit the source code of their method to be examined (and may be run) by the organizers of the competition.
+We encourage the authors to release a public github link to their planner in their abstract.
+If this github link is not provided in the abstract, it will be required by the final competition submission since the results of the competition winners will need to be independently verified by the competition organizers.
 Please format submissions in AAAI style (see instructions in the Author Kit), please use the camera ready version with the names and affiliations.

 An important requirement for IPC 2023 competitors is to give the organizers the right to post their paper and the source code of their learners/planners on the official IPC 2023 web site, and the source code of submitted planners must be released under a license allowing free non-commercial use.